openspim/openspim.github.io/µOpenSPIM.md

 </figure>

   - (A) Positions
-    This table shows the list of stacks of images to acquire.
-Each time point will consist of the images recorded at each position in this list (as well as the Z slices described by the range in the Z column).
+    This table shows the list of predefined positions, which will be acquired at each time point.
+There might be multiple positions or just one.
+A position is location where the four motorized stepper mtotors (X, Y, Z, and R) will move the sample just before imaging of a given time point takes place.</br>
+    In case a 3-diemnsional stack is intendted to be acquired, the Z stage will have three location values instead of one, namely the start and end position, which sets the total volume of the stack, and the Z step size.
+The latter specifies the amount of total slices/images per stack.
     1. Add position
         - Clicking this button will add a row to the end of the table with only the current position.
 In case a z-stack is not defined a single slice will be taken at the given location.
     2. Delete position
         - Clicking this will remove any currently-highlighted rows from the table.
 You can click and drag rows or move them up and down with the arrows at the end of the row.
+    3. Update position
-    3. Update position: Update selected position according to the current 4D-stage positions (X, Y, Z, R).
+        - Clicking this button will update the selected position according to the current 4D-stage positions (X, Y, Z, R).

   - (B) Define Z-stacks
+    This is where the beginning and the end of a new stack is specified, as well as the Z step size, using the Z stage.
     1. Z-start
         - Clicking this button will mark the current z stepper motor position as the beginning of a desired z-stack.
     2. Z-end
         - Clicking this button will mark the current z stepper motor position as the end of a desired z-stack.
     3. Go to centre
         - Clicking this button will move the stage Z into the centre of the defined z-stack.
-    4. Add Pos.
+    4. Add stack position.
-        - Clicking this button will add a row to the end of the positions table that will include the X, Y, and R positions as well as the two z-stack positions (Z-start and Z-end).
+        - Clicking this button will add a row to the end of the positions table that will include the X, Y, and R positions together with the two z-stack positions (Z-start and Z-end) and the Z step size value.

   - (C) Time points (TP)
+    This table includes the information how often the predefined positions should be acquired.
+A single time point can be specified or many time points stretching over a long time period.
     1. Add TP
         - Clicking this button will add a row to the end of the time points table where the number of time points and their recurrent intervals can be specified.
     2. Add Pause